otterscale/otterscale/README.md

 OpenHDC (**Open** **H**ybrid **D**ata **C**enter) is an open-source project designed to provide a robust and local server solution for hybrid data sources.

-It preserves data privacy by localizing data and combining siloed information to enhance traceability.
+We preserves data privacy by localizing data and combining siloed information to enhance traceability.

 ## ✨ Features